 Hard work leads to your dream job

-Vahid Nooriniya is very grateful to the regional advisors of the state initiative Fachkraft im Fokus (Focus on Skilled Workers) and the WelcomeCenter Saxony-Anhalt for their support.
+Vahid Nooriniya is very grateful to the regional advisors of the “Fachkraft im Fokus” state initiative and the WelcomeCenter Saxony-Anhalt for their support.

 Foto: Vahid Nooriniya © Privat

-During a visit to the Returnees' Day in Staßfurt, I had the opportunity to get in touch with Ms. Hilbert from the WelcomeCenter Saxony-Anhalt.
-She first helped my girlfriend find a job in Staßfurt.
-During further contact with Ms. Kegel, regional advisor for skilled workers in the state initiative Fachkraft im Fokus (Focus on Skilled Workers), at a job fair in Magdeburg, I realized that I also needed support in my own job search.
-We agreed on further steps and I got back in touch with Ms. Hilbert.
-Ms. Hilbert gave me valuable tips on the application process, conducted interview training with me and thus gave me the confidence I needed.
-This enabled me to finally find a job at a Magdeburg-based engineering and plant construction company for the chemical, pharmaceutical, and food industries as well as the energy sector.
+During a visit to the Returnees’ Day in Staßfurt, I had the opportunity to get in touch with Ms. Hilbert from the WelcomeCenter Saxony-Anhalt.
+She initially helped my girlfriend find a job in Staßfurt.
+During a subsequent conversation with Ms. Kegel, a regional advisor for skilled workers with the state initiative “Fachkraft im Fokus,” at a job fair in Magdeburg, I realized that I also needed support with my own job search.
+We then agreed on the next steps, and I got back in touch with Ms. Hilbert.
+Ms. Hilbert gave me valuable tips on the application process, conducted interview training sessions with me, and thereby gave me the confidence I needed.
+This ultimately allowed me to find a position at a Magdeburg-based company specializing in engineering and plant construction for the chemical, pharmaceutical, and food industries, as well as the energy sector.
 Here, I will be working as a project manager for process engineering.
-In order to be able to stay in Germany permanently, I have already applied for the EU Blue Card.
+To be able to stay in Germany permanently, I have already applied for the “EU Blue Card.”

 You and Saxony-Anhalt

-Like Magdeburg and hemispheres
+Like Halle and Händel